Davido101/cell-lab-translations/README.md

 ## Modding: This is how you add this to your mod
 Adding this to your mod is super simple

-First, you will have to go to your `res` folder
+First, you will have to go to your `res` folder<br>
-Next, you will have to plop in every `values` folder, replacing your current ones Finally, you will have to replace your `arrays.xml` file with the one here.
+Next, you will have to plop in every `values` folder, replacing your current ones<br>
+Finally, you will have to replace your `arrays.xml` file with the one here.
 Or, if you've already modified it and don't want to lose your changes, only replace the `language_ids` and `language_names` fields